ballerina-attic/docs-ballerina-vscode-extension/en/docs/build-and-run/tryit-tools/graphql-tool.md

 ```

 ## Try the GraphQL service
-Once you add the above function, the VS Code plugin will display a code lens called **Try it** on top of the service.
+Once you add the above function, the VS Code extension will display a code lens called **Try it** on top of the service.

 1. Click the **Run** code lens to run the program.

-    This opens the terminal and start running the service.
+    This opens the terminal and starts running the service.

 </br>